pkalaitzakis/e-commerce-web-app/README.md

 In order to successfully log in, account owners must provide a correct set of credentials (email & password), and also be confirmed (enabled) by an active administrator prior to the login action.

-You can use the following set of credentials to login to three distinct dummy accounts, each assigned a different role in the app:
+The following set of credentials of three dummy accounts, each assigned a different role in the app, can be used for a quick login:

 | Email | Password | Role |
 | --- | --- | --- |